LifesLight/CMancala/README.md

 Observations were made on an M2 Pro, but similar performance is expected on modern processors due to the exponential nature of the problem.<br>

 ## Algorithm
-CMancala employs a Negamax algorithm with Alpha-Beta pruning, tailored to accommodate double moves.
-Key features include:
+All CMancala solvers employs a Negamax algorithm with Alpha-Beta pruning, tailored to accommodate double moves.
+Common features include:
 - **Double Move Handling**: The algorithm adjusts search parameters based on whether the player's turn continues or switches to the opponent.
 - **Aspiration Windows with Iterative Deepening**: This technique allows for time-limited searches while enhancing performance.

 ### Solvers
 - **GLOBAL:**<br>The reference solver.
 Is only satisfied once the complete game tree is exhaustively searched for the best possible move at the current node.
-- **LOCAL:** *EXPERIMENTAL*<br>Similar to GLOBAL but with knowledge of every nodes subtree solve status.
-This allows for *experimental* optimizations like solved node caching.
+- **LOCAL:**<br>Similar to GLOBAL but with knowledge of every nodes subtree solve status.
+This allows for optimizations like solved node caching.
+Hash collisions are always caught, but I can still not confidently say that the output is always correct.
 - **QUICK**<br>The fastest solver.
 Is not required to find the best move at every node, only one which satisfies a provided cutoff evaluation.
 This allows for significantly faster solves (or searches in general) at the expense of only finding **a** winning move instead of the **most** winning move.

 ## Restrictions